DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 ## Implementation Steps

-**Step 1.** Add the [GantSolution.Module/BusinessObjects/ITask.cs](.CS/GantSolution.Module/BusinessObjects/ITask.cs) file to your *YourSolutionName.Module* project.
+**Step 1.** Add the [GanttSolution.Module/BusinessObjects/ITask.cs](.CS/GanttSolution.Module/BusinessObjects/ITask.cs) file to your *YourSolutionName.Module* project.
 Implement the *GanttSolution.Module.BusinessObjects.ITask* interface in the business class that will be a task record in the Gantt Control data source (research *GanttSolution.Module.BusinessObjects.Task.cs* for details).

 **Step 2.** Add the following files to the *YourSolutionName.Module.Win* project and build your solution:

-  - *GantSolution.Module.Win\Controllers\RibbonCustomizationWindowController.cs*
+  - *GanttSolution.Module.Win\Controllers\RibbonCustomizationWindowController.cs*
-  - *GantSolution.Module.Win\Editors\CustomGanttEditor.cs*
+  - *GanttSolution.Module.Win\Editors\CustomGanttEditor.cs*

 For more information on custom List Editors and related customization scenarios, see [List Editors](https://docs.devexpress.com/eXpressAppFramework/113189/concepts/ui-construction/list-editors) | [How to: Access the List Editor's Control](https://docs.devexpress.com/eXpressAppFramework/112814/task-based-help/scheduler-and-notifications/how-to-access-the-list-editors-control).